-In March 2024, His Majesty's Inspector of Constabularies and Fire and Rescue Services (HMICFRS) reported their value for money dashboards which provide comparative data on a wide range of policing activities.
-The latest profile can be viewed at:
+In January 2025, His Majesty's Inspector of Constabularies and Fire and Rescue Services (HMICFRS) reported their value for money dashboards which provide comparative data on a wide range of policing activities.
+The latest profile can be viewed at: https://hmicfrs.justiceinspectorates.gov.uk/our-work/article/value-for-money-inspections/value-for-money-profiles/value-for-money-dashboards/

-A new area model was put in place in during the year, to base more police officers in the community that they serve.
-Performance reviews for the year ending 31 March 2024 show a significant reduction in crime (7.7%) compared to the previous year, with crime down across key offence categories as set out below:
+An area based model for local policing was put in place in 2023, to base more police officers in the community that they serve.
+Performance reviews for the year ending 31 March 2025 show another reduction in crime of 2.5% compared to 2023/24 on top of the 7.7% reduction the year before: